Feminist views on pornography: Sexual objectification

-Since the feeling of anonymity disregard social norms, there is a higher chance of pursuing more extreme stimuli.
-This study does not prove that the men willing to watch the hardcore pornography and hold more sexist views are more likely to act out these desires and beliefs toward women.
+The feeling of anonymity may prompt an individual to disregard social norms and pursue more extreme stimuli.
 Valerie Webber in her article "Shades of Gay: Performance of Girl-on-Girl Pornography and mobile authenticities" differentiates the sex depicted in porn and personal, private sexual encounters.
 At first, she argues that performing sex produces normative ideas about what makes sex authentic.
 These normative beliefs then transfer into personal experiences where people feel an obligation to perform sex as they have viewed it in pornography.